BEON.tech

 2. Focus on Regions That Align in Time and Culture

-Latin America is a strategic sweet spot for US-based companies:
+Latin America is a strategic sweet spot for U.S.-based companies:

 • Shared or overlapping time zones (1–3 hours)